Allergy and Asthma Prevention

-Asthma and allergies are increasing in children.
 Coughing, sneezing, congestion, wheezing, shortness of breath, headaches and tiredness can be a miserable experience for your child (and for you, too).
 Untreated allergies can lead to other illnesses such as ear infections and sinusitis, so it’s important to deal with the allergy symptoms while removing the allergens from your child’s environment.
-A good HEPA Air Purifier is essential if anyone in your family has asthma or allergies.
+A good HEPA or HEGA Air Purifier is essential for allergy and asthma prevention.

 Allergens and chemicals that can trigger asthma and allergies include pollen, mold, mildew, animal dander, dust mites, cockroaches, smoke, and heavy metals and chemicals in dust.
 Formaldehyde and other chemical off-gassing from carpets, particleboard, and pressed-wood furniture can also trigger asthma.
 PCBs and plastics containing phthalates and BPA are also known to increase the risk of asthma.

 Allergens can often be worse inside your home than outside, but there are things you can do to improve the quality of the air in your home.
 See Indoor Air Pollution: How to Protect Your Children